cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

    - Activate the new environment: `conda activate r_env`

 2. **Install R Base:**
-   - To install the R base package, run: `conda install -c r r-base`
+   - To install the R base package, run: `conda install -c r r-base -y`
    - This command installs the R language in your Conda environment.

 3. **Verify R Installation:**